Ciem Cornelissen

 Ghent, Belgium

-I am a PhD researcher at IDLab, Department of Information Technology at Ghent University - imec, where I specialize in adaptive sensor fusion for autonomous systems with applications in precision agriculture and environmental monitoring.
-My research focuses on developing robust AI-driven perception systems that bridge fundamental machine learning innovation with real-world deployment challenges.
+I am a PhD researcher at IDLab, Department of Information Technology at Ghent University - imec, where I specialize in multi-modal self-supervised learning and world models for autonomous perception.
+My research focuses on developing AI systems that learn rich, unified representations from diverse sensor modalities without relying on large-scale manual annotation.

 Key Research Contributions:

-• Developed LISA (Light-Invariant Spectral Autoencoder), a domain-adversarial deep learning framework enabling robust, non-destructive grape quality assessment under varying illumination, part of a complete IoT-enabled robotic system for precision viticulture
+• Developed LISA (Light-Invariant Spectral Autoencoder), a domain-adversarial deep learning framework enabling robust spectral analysis under varying illumination conditions, part of an IoT-enabled robotic perception system

-• Created OHSLIC (Online Hyperspectral Simple Linear Iterative Clustering), an efficient algorithm achieving real-time phenotype segmentation on resource-constrained UAVs through adaptive, on-device processing
+• Created OHSLIC (Online Hyperspectral Simple Linear Iterative Clustering), an efficient algorithm achieving real-time segmentation on resource-constrained edge devices through adaptive, on-device processing

 • Co-authored research on computational fairness in adaptive neural networks, introducing resource allocation disparities as a novel dimension of algorithmic fairness and highlighting ethical considerations in efficiency-driven AI

-My work has been published in leading venues including the IEEE Internet of Things Journal, IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), and Neural Computing and Applications.
-Beyond research, I serve as a Teaching Assistant for the Reinforcement Learning course at Ghent University (2024-2026) and supervise master’s thesis students on topics spanning hyperspectral imaging, deep learning for precision agriculture, and multi-modal sensor fusion.
+My work has been published in leading venues including the CVPR 2026 URVIS Workshop, IEEE Internet of Things Journal, IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), and Neural Computing and Applications.
+Beyond research, I serve as a Teaching Assistant for the Reinforcement Learning course at Ghent University (2024-2026) and supervise master’s thesis students on topics spanning multi-modal self-supervised learning, world models, and autonomous perception.

 news